KoenLBekx/laconic/laconic.md

 > Breaking from a loop: see the `B` operator.

 > Just like the `W` operator, the number of loops an `F` operator can iterate through is limited by the settings of the `Z#loops` operation, or its default: 10,000.
-> If your script doesn't execute as many iterations as you thought it would, you might need to set the allowed number of iterations using this `Z#loops` operation.
+> If your script raises an error about the maximum number of iterations being exceeded, you might need to set the allowed number of iterations using this `Z#loops` operation.
 E.g.:

 <pre>
     $#iterationsNeeded 1_000_000